Skip to main content

 Structured Settlement Annuities

 If your annuity payments come from a legal settlement (personal injury or wrongful death), the transfer must be approved by a District Court judge in Oklahoma.
 The judge will confirm that selling your payments is in your best interest before approving the transaction.
 Workers' compensation structured settlements may also be transferable, but SSPA coverage of workers' comp varies by state, and separate anti-assignment statutes may apply.
 CSF's attorneys evaluate the specific laws in Oklahoma to determine the correct legal pathway.
 The typical timeline in Oklahoma is 30–45 days from the time you accept an offer to receiving your lump sum.
 We see most Oklahoma customers close within that range.
+For the full step-by-step framework and Oklahoma-specific court details, see our Oklahoma structured settlement page.

 The court process includes these steps: